-Studies suggests that polar bears could face extinction as climate change progresses.This is beautiful art is deeply seated in First Nations traditions.
+Studies suggest that polar bears could face extinction as climate change progresses.This is beautiful art is deeply seated in First Nations traditions.
 The heritage of the tribes is interpreted by authentic Native American artists of Salish Sea tribes.
 We are very privileged to be able to carry their designs.

 Read more about Salish Sea tribes in Washington state and British Columbia in the section below "Who Made My Clothes".